Ulmus bergmanniana var. lasiophylla

-Ulmus bergmanniana var. lasiophylla C. K. Schneid. is endemic to China, on mountain slopes at elevations of 2100–2900 m in Gansu, Shaanxi, north-west Sichuan, south-east Xizang (formerly Tibet), and north-west Yunnan.
+Ulmus bergmanniana var. lasiophylla C. K. Schneid.
+(Hairy-leaved Bergmann's elm) is endemic to China, on mountain slopes at elevations of 2100–2900 m in Gansu, Shaanxi, north-west Sichuan, south-east Xizang (formerly Tibet), and north-west Yunnan.

 Description

 The tree is distinguished by Fu (2002) as having "Leaf blade adaxially with densely curved pubescence.
 Flowers and fruits February - April".

 Cultivation

 Var. lasiophylla is cold hardy; in artificial freezing tests at the Morton Arboretum the LT50 (temp. at which 50% of tissues die) was found to be - 27.7 °C. There are no known cultivars of this taxon, nor is it known to be in commerce.